r-obert/xpool.rb/README.md

 xpool.rb is a light weight in-memory process pool that was built with [xchannel.rb](https://github.com/rg-3/xchannel.rb).
 A process pool can utilise all CPU cores on CRuby, while also providing an isolated memory space for running a job.

-An example use case for xpool.rb is any scenario where a task should be run asynchrousnly, for example to deliver an email in a web application or to perform a blocking task in the background.
+xpool.rb is not really intended for use inside Rails, but you could give it a try. xpool.rb is best suited for scripts or daemons that need an asynchronous way to schedule jobs without bringing in an external dependency (eg Redis).

 ## <a id='examples'>Examples</a>